Genocs/Genocs.github.io/index.md

 Different companies have different constraints.

-For most of them be on the cloud is a must.
+For most of them be on the **Cloud** is a must.
 It couldn’t be otherwise.

-But there are contexts where On-Prem is an unassailable requirement.
+But there are contexts where **On-Prem** solution is an unassailable requirement.

-An enterprice grade software solution is
+An enterprise grade software solution is like a living organism.
+It change over time and this has a deep impact on the company shape as well.
+Both in terms of Processes, Tools and Requirements.

+A Startup is different from an on going company and they are different from elderly company.

+> Pay attention: all of them could be valuable ones economically speaking.
+The management is completely differently.

 - Clean Architecture patterns
 - Microservice Architecture